kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-08-rotate-root-ca.md

 9. Wait for all the client certificates to be renewed.

-    > **NOTE:** In the case of a Kyma Runtime connected to the central Connector Service, the system renews the certificates automatically using the information stored in the Secrets.
-Alternatively, you can renew the certificates in said Runtime yourself.
-To do that, create a CertificateRequest custom resource (CR) in the Runtime in which you want to renew the certificates.

 10. After the client certificates are renewed, remove the `kyma-gateway-certs-cacert` Secret entry which contains the old certificate.
 First, encode the `new-ca.crt` file with base64.

    > **CAUTION:** Do not proceed with this step until all the client certificates are renewed!